An upper bound conjecture for the Yokota invariant: The Kauffman bracket and the Yokota invariant

 \begin{oss} Because of the choice of root of unity $q$, we need to work with the $SO(3)$ version of the quantum invariants, rather than the $SU(2)$ version.
-This essentially amounts to using only even numbers as colors. \end{oss}
+This essentially amounts to using only even numbers as colors; a brief overview of how these invariants are related can be found for example in Section 2 of \cite{DKY}.
+Because of this, some terms in the upcoming formulas appear redundant; we still include them to keep the notation uniform with other papers dealing with the $SU(2)$ version. \end{oss}